What is Liposuction?

 What Happens During Liposuction?

-Radiofrequency Assisted Liposuction, or RFAL, is a liposuction procedure which can be performed under local anesthesia.
+Radiofrequency-assisted liposuction, or RFAL, is a liposuction procedure that can be performed under local anesthesia.
 Prior to suctioning away fat deposits, a transmitter is inserted into the treatment area to direct radiofrequency waves through the fatty tissue.
 This essentially liquefies fat, which is then suctioned away from the body.
 In addition, the radiofrequency waves stimulate new collagen production, creating a skin-tightening effect.
 The result of RFAL liposuction is both reduced fat and an overall firmer, more toned appearance.

 Results and Recovery